-Recently, information technology and artificial intelligence are now vigorously applied in various fields, including those that have not yet been fully digitized or automated.
+Recently, information technology and artificial intelligence are vigorously applied in various fields, including those that have not yet been fully digitized or automated.
 In the context of legal reasoning, although the use of artificial intelligence has attracted a great deal of attention, higher-level and more practical support exploiting recent technological developments is required.
-Deriving support for a judgment is important.
+A support for a judgment process is one of the most necessary ones.
 When seeking to support a judgment, it is essential to develop a system that can be easily used by lawyers who are not computer scientists; also, the system must be highly reliable and must reason accurately and rapidly.
-Lawyers must be able to access the system in a straightforward manner, and the system must both describe the process leading to judgment and the way in which the law was applied.
+Firstly, lawyers must be able to access the system in a straightforward manner, and secondly, the system must describe both the process leading to judgment and the way in which the law was applied.

-In terms of the former consideration, as law is logical, it is reasonable to base the system on such logic and reason from that perspective.
+In terms of the former consideration, as law is supposed to be logical, it is reasonable to base the system on such logic and reason from that perspective.
 Several legal reasoning systems have adopted logic programming such as Prolog as their descriptive languages.
 However, it is difficult for a lawyer who is not familiar with computer science to directly write Prolog code.
 A PROLEG system was developed to solve this problem [17].
-The system was designed to support inferences based on the Japanese Presupposed Ultimate Facts Theory (termed "Yoken-jijitsu-ron" in Japanese) of the Japanese civil code, and it is currently applied to the Japanese penal code.
+It was designed to support inferences based on the Japanese Presupposed Ultimate Facts Theory (termed "Yoken-jijitsu-ron" in Japanese) of the Japanese civil code, and it is currently applied to the Japanese penal code.
 The theory deals with uncertainties that sometimes arise in court, where a judge must give a decision even if evidence is lacking.
-The PROLEG language is an extension of Prolog.
+PROLEG is a system to reason about the theory by a Prolog-based meta-interpreter.
 Each presupposed ultimate fact is represented using general rules written in the form of if-then statements and exceptions.
 Exceptions of fact apply to all general rules and are used as court defenses.
 The use of exceptions rather than negative atoms creates a structure equivalent to that of a law, allowing lawyers to intuitively understand the program.
-An interpreter is implemented in Prolog.
 A burden-of-proof [14] is attached to each ultimate fact to allow for decision-making even if the fact is not proven to be true.
 This is achieved using the negation-as-failure inference of Prolog; thus, for a given goal, a general rule is applied and the goal is true unless there is an exception.

-In terms of legal process and application, it is appropriate to employ argumentation to describe both the judgment process and how the law was applied [1].
-An argumentation system reveals both the causality of arguments (for example, how arguments interacted to create a judgment) and the influence of evidence.
-Argumentation is powerful when used to resolve conflicts, not only formalizing the structure of the process but also incorporating any uncertainties.
+On the other hand, in terms of legal process and application, it is appropriate to employ argumentation to describe both the judgment process and how the law was applied [1].
+An argumentation system reveals both the causality in arguments (for example, how arguments interacted to create a judgment) and the influence of evidence.
+Argumentation is a powerful tool when used to resolve conflicts, not only formalizing the structure of the process but also incorporating any uncertainties.